eaotnc/TicTacToe-test/README.md

 with ReactJs
 By Thanatcha Sangphet

--it can Play with Ai and 2 player
--have a test with enzyme
+it can Play with Ai and 2 player and have a test with enzyme

 how to install
 1. git clone git@github.com:eaotnc/TicTacToe-test.git